Xenarthra Fascinating Facts and Figures

 Armored Protection

 Armadillos, from the family Dasypodidae, are characterized by their unique armored plates.
-These plates, made of bony dermal scutes covered in a tough layer of keratin, provide protection against predators.
+These plates, made of bony dermal scutes covered in a tough layer of keratin, protect against predators.
 Armadillos can also curl themselves into a ball to further shield their vulnerable soft underbelly.

 Anteater Adaptations